sweatersjpg/NENES/README.md

 # How sprite data is handled

-Currently, the sprite data is a 256x256 long array with numbers from 0-9, 9 being transparent, and numbers 0-7 corresponding to palette that is currently set.
+Currently, the sprite data is a 256x256 long array with numbers from 0-9, 9 being transparent, and numbers 0-7 corresponding to the palette that is currently set.
 To generate compatable sprite data use this tool on my itch.io page: https://sweaters.itch.io/nenes-converter
 It also explains how to go about creating a compatable sprite sheet png to upload.